PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Threat Model and Preliminaries

 \subsection{Parameter-Efficient Fine-tuning (PEFT)}

-Denoting the fine-tuned model as $\theta_\textup{ft}=\theta_\text{pre}\circ \Phi$, the key idea of PEFT is only optimizing over small modules $\Phi$ while freezing $\theta_\text{pre}$, which transfers the fine-tuning objective as $\mathcal{L} = -\sum_{t=1}^{T} \log f_\Phi(x_{t} | x_1, ..., x_{t-1}, \theta_\text{pre})$.
+Denoting the fine-tuned model as $\theta_\textup{ft}=\theta_\text{pre}\circ \Phi$, the key idea of PEFT is only optimizing over small modules $\Phi$ while freezing $\theta_\text{pre}$, which transfers the fine-tuning objective as $\mathcal{L} = -\sum_{t=1}^{T} \log f_\Phi(x_{t} | x_{i<t}, \theta_\text{pre})$.

-One line of \textit{selective} PEFT selects a portion of parameters in $\theta_\text{pre}$ as $\Phi$, such as Head-FT with a few top layers~\cite{donahue2014decaf} and Bitfit-FT with model bias~\cite{zaken2021bitfit}.
+One line of \textit{selective} PEFT selects a portion of parameters in $\theta_\text{pre}$ as $\Phi$, such as Head-FT with a few top layers~\cite{donahue2014decaf} and Bitfit-FT with the bias terms of the model~\cite{zaken2021bitfit}.
 The other line of PEFT introduces new randomly initialized modules as $\Phi$ as plug-in for $\theta_\text{pre}$.
-For example, \textit{additive} method Adapter-FT~\cite{houlsby2019parameter} inserts small and trainable fully connected networks $\Phi$ after Transformer sub-layers in $\theta_\text{pre}$.
-The \textit{reparameterization-based} method LoRA-FT~\cite{hu2021lora} employs a low-rank matrix decomposition to parameterize the weight updates, and $\Phi$ indicates the parameters for the low-rank matrices.
+For example, \textit{additive} method Adapter-FT~\cite{houlsby2019parameter} inserts small and trainable fully connected networks $\Phi$ after transformer sub-layers in $\theta_\text{pre}$.
+The \textit{reparameterization-based} method LoRA-FT~\cite{hu2021lora} employs a low-rank matrix decomposition to parameterize the weight updates, and $\Phi$ indicates parameters for the low-rank matrices.